hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 # Configuration File Structure

-HotRod generates code according to the metadata retrieved from a live existing database, typically in the DEV environment.
+HotRod generates code according to the metadata retrieved from a live existing database (a *sandbox* database) that typically resides in the development environment.

-Although the database engines provide an abundant amount of metadata for the database objects, some extra business level metadata is still needed for the generation, as well as some extra configuration to tailor the resulting persistence to each specific application.
+Although the database engines provide an abundant amount of metadata for the tables and other database objects, some external metadata is still needed for the generation, as well as some extra configuration to tailor the resulting persistence to each specific application.
 These extra details fall into the following categories:

-- **Extra Metadata**: sequences to use with each table, extra schemas to inspect, metadata inspection strategies, enums, etc.
+- **Extra Metadata**: metadata inspection strategies, enums, sequences to use with each table, extra schemas to inspect, etc.
 - **Generation Details**: base directories, package structure, object naming strategies, data type rules, foreign key generation, optimistic locking details, custom columns, data converters, etc.
 - **Nitro Queries**: flat queries, general purpose queries, structured queries.
 - **Project Structure**: Configuration fragments, generation facets.

 ## The Configuration File

-The configuration file takes the form:
+The configuration file takes the general form:

     <?xml version="1.0"?>
     <!DOCTYPE hotrod SYSTEM "hotrod.dtd">